simnibs/simnibs/docs/installation/simnibs_installer.rst

 4. Installation might take 5-10 minutes, depending on your computer and internet connection.
 Please be patient.

-.. note:: SimNIBS only supports MacOS versions ≥ 10.13 (High Sierra)
+.. note:: SimNIBS only supports MacOS versions ≥ 10.13 (High Sierra) running on Apple Silicon.

 Testing the Installation